rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 - Upload large-scale datasets to Google Cloud Storage

-- Stream Big Data from GCS into Kafka
+- Stream large datasets into Kafka

 - Persist Kafka streams into Cassandra using Kafka Connect

-- Validate an end-to-end Big Data pipeline on cloud infrastructure
+- Validate fault tolerance, scalability, and isolation

 This architecture forms a foundational pattern for cloud-native Big Data ingestion pipelines, and can be extended with BigQuery, Dataflow, Spark, or Flink for large-scale analytics.

+## Authors

+- Tutorial author: Korawit Rupanya.

+- Editor: Linh Truong